IMISE/ocRuleTool/README.md

 2. For more information on specifying rules, refer to the OpenClinica Docs at https://docs.openclinica.com/3-1/rules/.
 3. Upload the CRF to your OpenClinica/LibreClinica platform by navigating to Tasks -> Build Study -> in column Create CRF click the "+" -> upload the .xls file.
 4. Retrieve the generated OIDs and add them to the Excel file.
-5. Generate rules.xml with the ocRuleCompiler.
+5. Generate rules.xml with the ocRuleTool.
 6. Upload the rules.xml to OpenClinica/LibreClinica by navigating to Tasks -> Build Study -> in column Create Rules click the "+" -> upload the rules.xml file.

 ## Explanation ##